-2. Benefits Advisory Committee
+3. Benefits Advisory Committee

-Purpose: Considers and makes recommendations to the Administration staff: four students: none ex officio: Vice President for Human Resources, Assistant Director of Benefits and Absence Management
+Purpose: Considers and makes recommendations to the Administration regarding policies governing employee benefits such as retirement life insurance, scholarship contributions and other such benefits that the College may provide.
+Chair: Senior Vice President for Finance and Administration and Treasurer Members: faculty: two, appointed (for three-year terms) staff: four students: none ex officio: Vice President for Human Resources, Assistant Director of Benefits and Absence Management